Anatomy of a Burmese Tea Shop - Myanmar

 The shop is owned by Hla Shwe and his family and they have been in business for 3 years.
 Thirty-nine year old Hla Shwe manages the shop, while his father, Melit, handles the money from behind a makeshift counter.
 A staff of kids on summer vacation run around taking care of the rest.

-For breakfast, you'll often see them frying an assortment of sweet pastries like naan with sugar, puri, samosa, and char kway.
+For a typical Burma breakfast, you'll often see them frying an assortment of sweet pastries like naan with sugar, puri, samosa, and char kway.
 You'll have to get there early though, as they stop frying by 8am, and after that you'll be out of luck besides the left over samosa and cha quay they keep in a case.

-When you sit down, you can help yourself to tea (free).
+When you sit down, you can help yourself to weak Burmese tea (free).
 If you don't find a thermos of tea on the table, you can be sure that one will be brought to you shortly.
 People often pour a small amount into the cups provided, swish it around to wash, then toss the liquid onto the street.
 You may also want to wipe it down with a piece of tissue as well, which you'll find in a plastic container, rolled up like toilet paper.

 Not far behind that, there will be samosa and char kway delivered to your table.
 The samosas are typically made with vegetable or potato inside and cost 100k (~$0.10).
 Char kway, also only 100k, are U-shaped fried dough that are often dipped into the tea served with condensed milk (laphet-yeh).
 Whether you choose to eat them of not, they'll be brought to our table.
 You just pay for what you eat when you leave.